 Cam’s dad, Merle, is fighting with Cam’s mom and they are considering a divorce.
 While there are utility gains from separating from partners, Merle believes he can do better than his current wife because he sees Jay and Gloria as role models.
-Gloria, however, paints a bleak picture of his future.
+Gloria, however, paints a bleak picture of Merle’s future.
 Does Merle really have better options waiting out there or would he maximize his expected utility by staying with his current wife?

-The family is visiting Australia and has a hike planned for the day.
+The entire family is visiting Australia and has a hike planned for the day.
 On their way to the van, Cam and Mitch get a text from an old friend inviting them to join him on Hugh Jackman’s yacht that day.
-Now Cam and Mitch have to decide between time with their families or time with famous people.
+Cam and Mitch have to decide between time with their families or time with famous people.
 They don’t want to seem starstruck, but they also don’t want to be bitten by a snake in the name of family time.

 Phil has to decide whether to leave his own firm and start his own with two old co-workers, but he only has a limited amount of time to decide.
 He remembers that he is not good under pressure by recalling a time that he bought an alpaca because it was the last one and he panicked.
 Sometimes people may not make rational decisions because of bounded rationality, whereby they have to make a judgement in a hurry and don’t have time to fully weight all of the costs and benefits.
 Phil appears to fall victim to this fairly regularly, as evidenced by his decision to buy an alpaca once.

-Luke has decided that he’s ready for college and meets with a community college admissions officer.
+Luke thinks he’s ready for college and meets with a community college admissions officer.
 He asks all the important questions like “how hard is it?” and gets some tough but realistic answers.
 The admissions officers tells him that after years of hard work, he’ll graduate and be qualified for an entry level job and steadily get promoted until, around age 45, he can expect a 3 bedroom house.
 Luke compares his current situation with this potential future and decides that maybe college isn’t right for him.
-But is that the correct counterfactual for his decision.
+But that may not be the correct counterfactual for his decision.
 The items that he considers free (meals, cable, and laundry) are just being paid for by his parents.

 Alex is graduating from high school soon so Phil, Claire and the kids are visiting Cal Tech.
 Claire thinks Cal Tech is the perfect place for Alex but she’ll find out soon that she and Alex have different preferences.
 College is one of the ways that we build human capital.
 As we learn more things, we become more productive and our labor is more valuable.
 Alex is already really bright and loves academics so college is a good fit to set her up for doing impressive things in the future.